Pygmy swiftlet

 The pygmy swiftlet (Collocalia troglodytes) is a species of swift in the family Apodidae.
 It is endemic to the Philippines.

-Its natural habitat is subtropical or tropical moist lowland forests.
+Its natural habitat is tropical moist lowland forests.
 At under 9 cm, it is the world's smallest swift.
 It weighs only 5 grams.

+Description and taxonomy

+Ebird describes this species " A tiny, common swiftlet found over lowland forest.
+Gray below with a paler belly, a darker throat, and dark patches on the underside of the base of the forewing.
+Black above with a distinctive white band on the rump.
+Tail square, and dark under the base.
+Nests in caves, where it uses echolocation.
+Similar to Gray-rumped Swiftlet, but Pygmy is slightly smaller, with a cleaner white rump band.
+Gives grating calls in flight."